Aerial view of Berlin with illuminated Berlin Television Tower (Fernsehturm) at night, Berlin, Germany

 Off-season (lower prices)

-Berlin, Germany is a Moderate destination perfect for museums and history.
+Berlin, Germany is a destination with a temperate climate, perfect for historic sites and legendary nightlife.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $83/day, while mid-range trips average $208/day.
+Budget travel costs around $91/day, while mid-range trips average $227/day.
 EU citizens need only ID.

 /day